Generalized Zurek's bound on the cost of an individual classical or quantum computation: Acknowledgements

 \section{Acknowledgements}

-I thank David Wolpert and members of the Sosuke Ito lab for helpful discussions, and the Santa Fe Institute for helping to support this research.
+We thank David Wolpert, Hanzhi Jiang, and members of the Sosuke Ito lab for helpful discussions, and the Santa Fe Institute for helping to support this research.
 This research was partly supported by Foundational Questions Institute (FQXi) Grant Number FQXi-RFP-IPW-1912 and JSPS KAKENHI Grant Number JP19H05796.

-\section{DERIVATION OF (\ref{eq:resInt})}
+\section{DERIVATION OF (\ref{eq:resInt2})}

-Here we derive our main result, (\ref{eq:resInt}).
+Here we derive our main result, (\ref{eq:resInt2}).
 We begin by proving the following useful inequality,